 Foodborne illnesses can also develop through bacteria transferred throughout kitchen surfaces, such as on cabinet doors, counter tops, refrigerator surfaces and other areas.
 Food must be stored properly, in the right temperature according to guidelines for the type of food using clean containers.
 Finally, food preparation must ensure food reaches the correct temperature for safe consumption.

 If you or someone in your family has contracted a foodborne illness, it is important to contact a lawyer who understands food contamination and product liability cases.
 An experienced personal injury lawyer can provide the support and guidance you need to determine if a case should be filed and who has been negligent in the food handling.
-For a free, no-obligation consultation regarding your personal injury claim call Cantor Crane now at 602.254.2701.
+For a free, no-obligation consultation regarding your personal injury claim call Cantor Injury Lawyers now at 602.254.2701.

 Fill out the form below to recieve a free and confidential intial consultation.